 It had to be you.

-The Tony Bennett show has been rescheduled for December 18, 2021.
-Tickets purchased for the show will be honored on the new date.
+The Tony Bennett show has been canceled.
+All credit card purchases will be automatically refunded.
+For cash purchases, please contact the box office for a refund.
 For more information about refunds, click here.

 Tony Bennett’s life and philosophy is the embodiment of the Great American Story.
 Having celebrated his 93rd birthday on Aug.
 3, 2019, his career as the pre-eminent singer of the 20th and 21st centuries is unprecedented.
 He continues to be embraced and loved by audiences of all generations.